JulianGoeltz/automised_latex_template/additionalInfo.md

 If you used this approach, please let me know how it went (as this is not entirely smooth, I might consider going back to a non-template repo that should be forked.
 Then updates would be easier).

+### Using the workflows for an existing repository
+Multiple ways:
+* If it is okay for you to throw away the history, clone the template and copy the `tex` code into this template.
+* If you want to keep your history, the easiest way probably is to copy the workflow files as well as the Makefile.
+Here you need to decide if you want to include the plot files as well, or commit finished figures.

 ## Miscellaneous
 ### Compute time and storage on Github